Panquesito7/setup-jule/README.md

         with:
           version: latest         # https://github.com/julelang/jule/releases for all JuleC versions.
           directory: .            # The directory where JuleC will be installed.
           architecture: amd64     # Architecture that will be used.
-Valid options are `amd64` and `arm64`.
+Valid options are `amd64` and `arm64` (optional).
+          add-to-path: false      # Whether to add JuleC to the PATH or not (optional).
-          extra-command: version  # Extra command that will be run after compiling JuleC (see below for more information).
+          extra-command: version  # Extra command that will be run after compiling JuleC (optional; see below for more information).
 ```

 ### Version syntax